How to Cut Deck Stair Stringers

 The stair stringers are essentially the backbone of your staircase.
-Always use straight high quality pressure treated 2x12’s for stair stringers.
-Make sure the wood has .60 RET level if you are planning on resting the stringer on the ground.
+Always use straight, high-quality, pressure-treated 2x12s for stair stringers.
+If you are planning on resting the stringer on the ground, make sure the wood has .60 RET level.
+You want the crown side of the board to be on the cut side.

-Use a circular saw to perform the cuts but do not over cut your guidelines.
+1. Use a circular saw to perform the cuts, but be cautious to not over-cut your guidelines.
 This will look bad and will weaken the stringer.
-Instead use a handsaw to finish the cut cleanly.
-Once one stringer has been completed and tested for accuracy you can simply use it as a template to produce the others.
+Instead, use a handsaw to finish the cut cleanly.
+Once one stringer has been completed and tested for accuracy, you can simply use it as a template to produce the others.

 2. Use a circular saw to cut out the top and bottom sections of the stair stinger and each step.

 3. Use your first stair stringer as a template to trace your remaining stringers.